A fundamental part of ICANN's Mission is to coordinate policy development related to the Internet's system of unique identifiers.

 How is DNS Policy Developed?

-Policy recommendations are developed and refined by the ICANN community through its Supporting Organizations (SOs) and influenced by Advisory Committees (ACs) – all comprised of volunteers from across the world – in a "bottom-up", multi-stakeholder, open and transparent process.
+Policy recommendations are developed and refined by the ICANN Community through its Supporting Organizations (SOs) and influenced by Advisory Committees (ACs) – all composed of volunteers from across the world – in a "bottom-up", open and transparent process.
 Each Supporting Organization has its own specific policy development process.
+Learn more about this work in the “Multistakeholder Policy Development” infographic below.

 ICANN Supporting Organizations (SOs) - Develop and Refine ICANN Policy